 “Rams Head” Big Muff (David Gilmour Circuit)

 This circuit is derived from the one on Kit Rae’s excellent website The Big Muff Pi Page The circuit is based on the Big Muff that was used by David Gilmour from the mid 70’s to the 80’s.
 Used on Animals and The Wall, the Big Muff is responsible for some of the most famous solos in music history, famously Comfortably Numb from the wall album.
 This pedal is built as true to the original as possible which includes 4 Vintage 2N5133 Transistors with Gold plated Leads, Mullard tropical fish capacitors and NOS carbon composition resistors.
 There are new “non-tone altering” improvements such as true bypass, a status LED and off board mounted pots.
 All housed in a custom designed Hammond Enclosure.
-This pedal uses a pre-fabricated PCB.
+This pedal uses a pre-fabricated PCB, and as many NOS components I can source to keep it authentic.

 “Black Russian” Big Muff

 I made one of these for a client who used to have an original Black Russian Muff but sold it.
 I made this for him, and the end result was fantastic.
 The sound is spot on for a Black Russian, plenty of growl, dark and endless sustain.
-This pedal is made with all new components.
+This pedal is made with all new components and original Russian transistors.
 Probably better suited to more contemporary music rather than classic, but still a Muff through and through.
 This pedal uses a pre-fabricated PCB.

 “Green Russian” Big Muff

 This Big Muff is a clone of the version 7C Green Russian Big Muff.
 This version has 2 1nf feedback/filter capacitors in series for the first 3 tone stages.
 This was changed on later models.
 Favoured by bass players and guitarists alike, this pedal has the same basic schematic as the famous civil War Big Muff, but with a couple of refinements. dark and fuzzy with a growl to rattle windows. this pedal is suited to guitarists and bass players who are after a more modern contemporary feel.
-This pedal uses a pre-fabricated PCB.
+This pedal uses a pre-fabricated PCB, and as many NOS components I can source to keep it authentic including original NOS Russian transistors.

 This is an exact clone of the 18v Colorsound Power Boost famously used by Marc Bolan and David Gilmour, and contrary to popular belief is nothing like the Colorsound Overdriver that was used by Jeff Beck which was only a 9v pedal and went into overdrive much earlier than the power boost.
 This pedal is a treble and bass boost so is more akin to an equaliser and volume boost.
 Talking of volume boost…..
 If used incorrectly this pedal will break windows, it will boost your output by upto 75%.
 Even when the “volume” knob is on minimum it gives you a 10% boost, therefore there are 2 options with this pedal.
 You can have it as standard like the originals, or I can install a master volume to “tame the beast” and allow you to roll the volume down but increase the gain into overdrive.
 This was famously used on all the Animals album, and with a Big Muff on the solo to Comfortably Numb from The Wall.
-This pedal uses a hand etched PCB.
+This pedal uses a hand etched PCB, and as many NOS components I can source to keep it authentic.

 This is a simple pedal, which is basically a clone of the late 60’s silicon Fuzz Face.
 Used by Gilmour from the late 60’s upto around 1975 and the Wish You Were Here album and tour, it also featured on Darkside of The Moon and Meddle.
 Want to play the solos to Money, Time, Echoes?….
 You need this pedal.
 It can also be made with germanium transistors for a more smoother less aggressive fuzz.
 The germanium was used by Gilmour on the earlier material from around 1968 up until around 1970/71.
-This pedal uses a hand etched PCB.
+This pedal uses a hand etched PCB, and as many NOS components I can source to keep it authentic.

 This pedal is as simple as it gets.
 If you want a clean boost for solos, or maybe you just want to even out the levels between two guitars with different output pickups this is the pedal for you.
 Based on the MXR® Micro-Amp this is a simple 1 knob affair that does what it says on the tin.
 A transparent clean volume boost.
 Personally I use this boost in my rack system placed after the Electric Mistress.
 The issue with the Mistress is that when you engage the effect you get a 15% drop in volume, so i placed this little pedal after the Mistress in the same audio loop… Now when i engage the Mistress there isn’t a volume drop as I’ve set the volume to unity via the boost pedal.
 Simple but effective.
 This pedal uses a hand etched PCB.